The long tail cast on or double cast on is one of the most popular and quickest cast on knitting methods.

-It creates a nice firm, stretchy, edge making it just right for most knitting projects, and it actually produces a knitted row so when you turn your work to begin knitting you can actually start with a purl row if you want.
-You don't have to though.
+It creates a nice firm, stretchy, edge making it just right for most knitting projects and it actually produces a knitted row.

 The biggest challenge with this cast on is making sure that you leave a long enough tail to cast on all your stitches.
 Here are two ways to try: